Dtech-Dbug/myFirstTsx/README.md

 - [Stackoverflow](https://stackoverflow.com/questions/58796490/tsc-ps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system)

-- exec policies are by default set to unresticted which does not allow scripts to run on the machine.
+- exec policies are by default set to unresticted , for security reasons, which does not allow scripts to run on the machine.
 As, a result, in my PS, tsc won't run because of unrestricted operation.
 What worked for me was an error log in the PS itself.

 #### steps